Australia Decides 2022: Getting to know Paulini

 Song writer and television star

 After Paulini departed the Sony BMG label she absorbed herself into song writing.
-As a song writer she wrote for many artists throughout Europe and in the Philippines and South Africa.
+As a song writer she wrote for many artists throughout Europe, the Philippines and South Africa.
 Her songwriting also brought her a Eurovision connection.
 In 2010 Paulini co-wrote 'Culpable' for Spanish artist Edurne who went on to represent Spain at the Eurovision Song Contest 2015 with the song 'Amanecer'.

 Paulini also got to release an album in 2015 called 'Come Alive' in which she was heavily involved in the songwriting process, something she wasn't able to do in her earlier album releases.

 Along with her song writing talent Paulini also has TV skills with her fair share of time on the small screen.

 In 2019 she competed in the first season of 'Masked Singer Australia' as the spider.
 Paulini sung covers of Britney Spears' 'Toxic', 'Titanium' by David Guetta & Sia and 'Someone You Loved' by Lewis Capaldi.
 The cover of Capaldi's song saw her eliminated on the seventh week.